 Is there a cost to using this service?

-No, there is no service fee charged for using any of the four stations.
+No, there is no service fee charged for using any of the seven stations.
 However, patrons will need to bring their own flash drive and/or blank media (DVDs, Blu-ray disks, etc.) depending on what station they are using.
 Genealogy staff members will let patrons know what they need to bring when they register an appointment.

 Are there set times when this service is available?

 If the Genealogy Department is open for business, the Preservation Pad is too.
 (Monday - Saturday from 9:00AM to 4:30PM.)